 Start shooting 15 to 20 times to the bottom corners.
 Aim for accuracy over anything else.
 Use the inside surface of your foot, like when you pass the ball to a teammate.
 Point your standing foot towards where you want the ball to go and just guide it into the corner.
 Because it is very hard for goalkeepers to reach the bottom corners, most professional players use this technique.
 They don’t need to blast the ball, they just go for accuracy.

 Add more power to your shots as you get more comfortable.
 Then start working towards the top corners.
 Use the same technique but lean back a little bit just so you can lift the ball.
 When you went to the bottom corners, your chest was over the ball to keep it nice and low.
 Now, you lean back slightly just to get the ball off the ground.

-Setup a cone 5 meters away of each goal post towards the sidelines and in line with the penalty spot.
-We are going to practice coming up to goal from one of the sides after breaking the defense.
+Set up a cone 5 meters away of each goal post towards the sidelines and in line with the penalty spot.
+We are going to practice coming up to the goal from one of the sides after breaking the defence.
 Take a few steps from near the box line, facing the end of the field and towards the outside of the cone.
 As soon as you pass the cone, shoot.